 - Have obtained 16 credits at a college or university by the end of the semester prior to beginning employment (e.g. by the end of spring semester for a fall position).
 Credits obtained do not include AP or credits obtained while in high school).

 LCA applicants for academic communities must be majoring in the college the community represents.
 Academic LCAs must have a minimum cumulative GPA of 3.0 or higher to apply for and retain the position.

-Any additional off-campus or on-campus employment must not exceed 14 hours per week and be approved by Residence Life.
+Any additional employment may not exceed 15 hours off-campus or 10 hours on-campus and must be approved by Residence Life.
 Outside employment must not interfere with the LCA responsibilities.